bcgov/greenlight/README.md

 A [Quick Start Guide](https://github.com/bcgov/TheOrgBook/tree/master/docker#quick-start-guide) can be found in the [bcgov/TheOrgBook](https://github.com/bcgov/TheOrgBook) repository.

-## Setting up a new issuing service in Permitify
+## Setting up a new issuing service in dFlow

 > **THIS INFORMATION NEEDS TO BE UPDATED TO REFLECT THE LATEST RELEASE**

 The steps below describe how to register a service (i.e. Ontario Corporate Registry, “OntarioReg”) that issues **foundational** claims (i.e. incorporation) for a business and loads test data for the new service into TheOrgBook using load scripts.
-The new service is added to the **local** instance of Permitify.
+The new service is added to the **local** instance of dFlow.

 Prerequisites:
  -  von-network and TheOrgBook local instances are running at http://localhost:9000 and http://localhost:8080 respectively